Brzeźniak, Wałcz County

 Brzeźniak (Birkholz) is a settlement in the administrative district of Gmina Człopa, within Wałcz County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 9 km north-west of Człopa, 30 km south-west of Wałcz, and 104 km east of the regional capital Szczecin.

-Before 1772 the area was part of Kingdom of Poland, and in 1772–1945 it belonged to Prussia and Germany.
-For more on its history, see Wałcz County.
+History

+The area was part of the Kingdom of Poland until the First Partition of Poland in 1772, then part of Prussia and Germany in 1772–1945.
+It became again part of Poland following the defeat of Germany in World War II in 1945.